Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 Sometimes you get pissed.
 I mean really.

 Sengoku 2 is one of my prefered video game.
 It's nervous, it's creepy, it's violent.
 But it's fucking CENSORED.
 The issue is that I could deal with that in my life until I heard the existence of a red blood hack.
 That’s a pretty good idea, I thought to myself.
-Let’s download the ROM !
+Let’s download the ROM have have fun!

-You know the answer.
-The NCI hack was a "scammers only" version not released in the public domain.
+My fun hit a wall rapidely.
+The NCI blood hack was a "scammers only" version not released in the public domain and VERY expensive for what it is (probably a 40€ revamped Aliexpress cartridge).
 Said scammers not being equipped with screwdrivers and EPROM readers apparently.

-SO, armed with years of hacking Game Boy games and hardware, the marvelous Matlab software that does coffee and Neogeodev documentations, it's was just a matter of time to cook a public version.
-Basically I began thinking doing the hack in June 2026 and was able to release the first version in July.
+SO, armed with years of hacking Game Boy games and hardware, the marvelous Matlab software that does coffee and Neogeodev documentations, it's was just a matter of time and effort to cook a public version.
+Basically I began thinking doing the hack seriously in June 2026 and was able to release the first version in July.

 Seeing at the tileset and palettes, it is clear that Sengoku 2 is not programmed to be easily uncensored like with a magic byte.
 Color palette of current "blood" is frequently shared with other parts of the tiles so simple palette swaps are far from being satisfying.

 I'm just a tinkerer so code disassembly was just not on option.
 In the other hand I'm educated enough to hack video games in a top-down approach by diving into the RAMs / ROMs structure.
+Just a bootlegger job basically.

 ## The steps (or how being ambitious when you have no time)